mike-li8/Power-BI-Business-Insights-360/README.md

 ### Field Parameters
-The two field parameters below are created for Bookmark S1, Bookmark S2, and Bookmark S3.
 #### `Parameter_SalesViewScatterChart_Customer_Hierarchy`
 To create a toggle switch (using slicer visual) where users can choose to view points on the scatter plot as either markets or customers:<br>
 ![image alt](https://github.com/mike-li8/Power-BI-Business-Insights-360/blob/main/Sales%20View%20Performance%20Matrix/Customers%20field%20parameter%20button.PNG?raw=true)<br>